 Dutch Cities and Towns

 Delft is beautiful and easy to explore in a day.
-With no cars allowed through the centre, you feel like you step back in time.
-There is also a lot of history here relating to the Delftware, the famous blue and white pottery.
+With no cars allowed through the centre, you feel as though you've stepped back in time.
+There is also a lot of history in Delft relating to the Delftware, the famous blue and white pottery.

-Visit Leiden and go to Naturalis, the natural history museum, and check out the dinosaurs!
+Visit Leiden and go to Naturalis, which has been undergoing a huge renovation, the natural history museum, and check out the dinosaurs!
 It's a short train ride from Amsterdam, then a short walk.
 Great fun.

-The Spoorwegmeuseum in Utrecht is a hit with old and young alike.
-In the winter, the train museum is transformed into a Christmas paradise, including an indoor skating rink.
+The Spoorwegmuseum in Utrecht is a hit with old and young alike.
+In the winter the train museum is transformed into a Christmas paradise, including an indoor skating rink.
 And for Thomas the Tank Engine fans, they hold an annual Thomas event.
 Also in Utrecht, the Dick Bruna Huis is where you can learn all about Nijntje (Miffy) and the world of Dick Bruna’s lovely books.
-Great for children as there is lots to touch and explore.
+Great for children as there is a lot to touch and explore.

-On a sunny day, a day trip to Paleis Het Loo is beautiful.
-There is a palace over 300 years old and great gardens to explore – really find out how a Dutch royal family lived.
+On a sunny day a day trip to Paleis Het Loo is definitely recommended.
+The palace is over 300 years old and has beautiful gardens to explore.
+Find out how a Dutch royal family really lived!

 Closest to Amsterdam, the medieval castle Muiderslot might also be the most child-friendly castle in the Netherlands.
-There are plenty of fun, hands-on activities for kids, including demonstrations.
+There are plenty of fun, hands-on activities for kids, including demonstrations (and jousting practice!).
 Combine it with the seasonal ferry for a fun day out.

 Open Air Museums